 So much has happened between day 1 and day 1,273.
-So many fun memories that include three birthday parties, two vacations, and your first day of school,.
+Many fun memories include three birthday parties, two vacations, and your first day of school.
 I will never forget the time your toes first touched the beach and the waves nearly knocked you down.
 Or how your eyes lit up at your 4th birthday party when you realized all the presents were just for you.

-I also remember the time you came home from Kindergarten and quizzed me as to why your last name was different…and when it could be the same.
+I also remember when you came home from Kindergarten and quizzed me as to why your last name was different…and when it could be the same.
 I stuttered and stared as I stumbled over my words.
 I didn’t know how to answer you, because honestly, I didn’t know when or if it would ever be.
-Nothing was in my control and everything seemed out of control.
+Nothing was in my control, and everything seemed out of control.

 But sweet baby girl, the question you have been asking, the one in which you want to know if you can live with us forever, has finally been answered.
 And the last name you have been begging to write at the top of your school papers can now be written.
 Yes, you can live with us forever.
 And yes, you can now tell the world your last name is Kearns.

 As of July 7th, 2017, day 1,274, we are officially “Kearns—Party of 3”.

 Here are a few pictures from our special day…

 (My parents, whom she adores, also shared this special day with us)